How to Calculate Alimony in Maryland (UPDATED: July 2019)

 - The disparity between the parties in each’s ability to earn income, education, other financial resources and need also may be considered when deciding alimony in Maryland.
 Maryland Statute, Section 11-106

-3. How Long Does Alimony Last in Maryland?
+3. How Long Do You Pay Alimony in Maryland?

 - Alimony in Maryland must be set before a divorce is finalized.
 This requirement exists because the right to alimony is viewed as part of the marriage.
 Therefore, the right to alimony ends when the marriage ends, there must be an order in place before the marriage is over.